Group-Project-Seminar-NDVI/GeospatialProject/Readme.md

 ## Data and Method
 This project used sentinel-2 satellite images and boundaries of a few selected study areas in polygon geojson format.
-Sentinel-2 is the land monitoring mission from the EU Copernicus Programme that consists of the constellation of twin satellites Sentinel-2A and 2B.
+Sentinel-2 is the land monitoring mission from the EU Copernicus Programme that consists of the constellation of twin satellites Sentinel-2A .
 They provide fine-resolution optical imageries with global coverage and a revisit time of 5 days with satellite constellation.
 (Earth Online European Space Agency, 2014).
 Sentinel 2 images have a range of spatial resolutions, but we used the bands with 10m resolutions in this project.

 The backend was developed using Flask python.
 The downloading and processing of images are carried out by functions in the main file.
 The “app.py” file is the flask application created to extract data from the database.
 The front end, which enables the visualization of the results was developed using HTML, CSS and JavaScript.
 The web map interface incorporates Leaflet, which is an open-source JavaScript library.
 ## Installation